hashgraph/hedera-cli/README.md

 **2. List All Scripts:**

-Lists all scripts stored in the `dist/state.json` file.
+Lists all scripts stored in the persisted state file.

 ```sh
 hcli script list